 - Wear sunglasses to protect the eyes from harmful UV rays.

-- Inform the doctor if any pain or sudden loss of vision arises in the operated eye.
+- Inform our doctor if any pain or sudden loss of vision arises in the operated eye.

 The cataract surgery procedure

-Eye drops are given to numb the eye and a mild sedative may be given to help the patient relax.
+Eye drops are given to numb the eye and IV sedation will be administired.

 - Making an incision